instadw/instadwell-blog/_posts/2026-1-11-best-co-living-spaces-in-bengaluru-and-ultimate-rent-guide-2026.md

 ## PG Near Major Areas in Bangalore (HSR Layout, Koramangala, Whitefield and More)

-PG near HSR Layout, Koramangala, Whitefield, and Marathahalli are among the most searched accommodation queries in Bengaluru.
-Most people do not search by neighbourhood name alone.
-They search near their office, college, or a landmark they already know.
-Here is a quick-reference table for the top corridors.
+PG near HSR Layout, Koramangala, Whitefield, and Marathahalli are among the most searched accommodation queries in Bengaluru, since most people search by office or landmark rather than neighbourhood name.
+The table below is a quick reference, for verified properties and full pricing, use the linked guides.

 | Area | Avg Shared Room | Avg Private Room | Nearest Metro Connectivity |
 |---|---|---|---|